brianlam38/OSCP-2022/cheatsheet-main.md

 2. Manually test payloads or use Burp Intruder with SQL payloads.
 3. Grab password hashes or perform code exec to obtain reverse shell.

+Time-based SQLi
+* Find an exploit that can brute-force password of login via. time-based method.

 Apache Shellchock (/cgi-bin/*.cgi])
 ```
 # Test if vulnerable